1. Who Operates the Sydney Amazing Race?

 9. What happens if the weather is bad?

-In most cases with light rain / showers or extreme heat we go ahead Race as planned with some concessions for comfort.
-From time to time teams do complete the Race wearing rain ponchos and really enjoy it.
+In most cases with light rain / showers or temperatures up to 36 degrees we go ahead with the Race as planned.
+We have some simple concessions for comfort, such as undercover checkpoints and short cuts.
+From time to time teams do complete the Race wearing light jackets and really enjoy it.

-If you chosen stand by mode and it is raining heavily at the start point, we consult the radar, take a vote and generally go inside to do the indoor alternative activity.
-If the weather is really bad on the day and your team does not want to go ahead with anything, we do need to invoice the direct staff costs ($390 / $520 / $650 for larger groups).
-We transfer your deposit and will re run the event on an alternative date agreeable to both parties.
+If you choose “stand by” mode and it is raining heavily at the start point or around the time you are leaving, we consult the radar, take a vote and generally go inside to do the indoor alternative activity (subject to a pre arranged venue being available).
+If the weather is really bad on the day and your team does not want to go ahead with anything, we do need to invoice our direct staff costs so our team can be paid for the day.
+We retain your deposit as a credit and will re run the event on an alternative date agreeable to both parties.

-Bottom Line: For all events we have an alternative indoor activity prepared and ready to go.
+Bottom Line: If there is somewhere we can go, we will have an alternative indoor activity prepared and ready to go.

 10. How do you ensure the group is safe?